Manufacturing Marketing in 2020: Trends to Consider

 Your business may have a great looking site.
 However, if you don’t have traffic or can’t convert visitors, it isn’t contributing to your bottom line.
 Website traffic and conversions really go hand in hand.
 The better you are at converting visitors, whether it’s making a purchase, requesting a quote, or signing up for a mailing list, the more traffic you can afford, and the more customers you can get.

 Traffic is a matter of search engine optimization (SEO).
 No one will end up on your site if they can’t find you.
-Search engines are essentially the gatekeeper when it ...
+Search engines are essentially the gatekeeper when it comes to how easily someone can find your site. ...

 Posted in: Conversion Rate Optimization, Inbound Marketing by Jon Ballard on July 27, 2017